kissemissen/BankdIdPython/README.md

 # BankdIdPython for Pyhon3.x
 A small repository that offers a client implementation for Swedish BankId with both auth and sign.
 TO BE USED WITH PYTHON3.

-The repositoy is structured with app.py being the text based interface, model.py containing the Client which connects to the BankdId services and the certificates and keys which are used to authenticate the rest api calls to the BankId server.
+The repositoy is structured with app.py being the text based user interface, model.py containing the Client which connects to the BankdId services and the certificates and keys which are used to authenticate the rest api calls to the BankId server.

 <b>To run the app:</b><br />
 N.B!
 Using a virtual environment is recommended to isolate the plugins.
 This step is not necessary and the requirements.txt can be used to install the dependencies directly on the Python installation.